lifewatch/sound-segregation-and-categorization/README.md

 Parcerisas, C.; Schall, E.; Te Velde, K.; Botteldooren, D.; Devos, P.; Debusschere, E..
 Machine learning for efficient segregation and labeling of potential biological sounds in long-term underwater recordings.
-Submitted to Frontiers in Remote Sensing (2024).
+Submitted to Frontiers in Remote Sensing (2024). https://doi.org/10.3389/frsen.2024.1390687

-All the data and the configuration files necessary to run the outputs can be found on IMIS (XXXX)
+All the data and the configuration files necessary to run the outputs can be found on IMIS https://www.vliz.be/nl/imis?module=dataset&dasid=8543

 The scripts are ready to be used in other locations.
 All the scripts are organized around "datasets", which basically means a folder with these subfolders: